Mark chapter 15: When a plan comes together

 “Why?
 What crime has he committed?” asked Pilate.

 But they shouted all the louder, “Crucify him!”

 Wanting to satisfy the crowd, Pilate released Barabbas to them.
 He had Jesus flogged, and handed him over to be crucified.

-Verses 15 to 20 were not read during the talk
+(These verses, 15 to 20, were not read during the talk.

 The soldiers led Jesus away into the palace (that is, the Praetorium) and called together the whole company of soldiers.
 They put a purple robe on him, then twisted together a crown of thorns and set it on him.
 And they began to call out to him, “Hail, king of the Jews!”
 Again and again they struck him on the head with a staff and spat on him.
 Falling on their knees, they paid homage to him.
 And when they had mocked him, they took off the purple robe and put his own clothes on him.
 Then they led him out to crucify him.

 So, Jesus, the servant king.
 To know that Jesus is the long-awaited saviour, the Messiah, he had to know the Old Testament and he had to know the Old Testament prophecies about himself.
 In this portion of Mark chapter fifteen, we see Jesus as the suffering servant.
 Recently he has washed his disciples feet, he has served them a meal and has gone through the ignominy of arrest.
 Having already been charged on a trial of blasphemy in an illegal court held at night by the High Priest, Jesus is now bound up and handed over to the Romans, the hated oppressors.
 The religious leaders were so bound up in their keeping of the law that they couldn’t see Jesus as the promised Messiah.
 They didn’t see him as the suffering servant in Isaiah 53, which we will be alluding to during our message this morning.
 He was despised and rejected by men, a man of sorrows, familiar with suffering.